 - Place the nozzle up into the victim’s nostril as far as you can.
 Depress the plunger with your thumb.
 Be SURE to keep the victim’s head tilted back so the medication will not run out of the nose.
 It works by being absorbed by the blood vessels in the nasal tissue.

 - Call 911.
-Put your phone on speaker.
-Tell them your location, that you suspect an overdose, and that you administered one dose of Narcan Nasal Spray.
+Put phone on speaker.
+Say that you are with an UNRESPONSIVE person, your location, and that you administered Narcan Nasal Spray.
+Don’t say “overdose” or they will send law enforcement instead of EMS.

 - Follow the 911 operator’s instructions regarding rescue breathing and/or chest compressions.